cgwire/gazu/docs/source/publisher.md

 The gazu publisher is a tool to send previews to Kitsu from your DCC.

-For now, it is only available on Linux, and for the following softwares : Blender and Maya.
+For now, it is only available on Linux, and for the following softwares : Blender, Maya, and Houdini.

 ![](_static/gazu_publisher.png)